 |Can you order online?||No. Sorry.
 Because every piece of pottery in Mark of the Potter is hand made by individual artists, our inventory is constantly changing.
 The potters not only make many similar things, they also make many different things.
 It would take a whole other staff just to keep up with the rapid changes and resultant data entry that would require.
 We tried barcoding with a computer system and well, the results weren't pretty.|

-contents of the clay and it's overall consistency and predictability is very
+contents of the clay and it's overall consistency and

 |Do you fire your pottery in a microwave?||No. But once the pottery is finish fired in an electric kiln or our gas kiln it is safe to use in a microwave.|

-After that the piece must dry for days or even weeks, depending on how
+piece must dry for days or even weeks, depending on how

 big the piece is and the weather/humidity before it is

 After bisque firing the piece is solid enough to be handled more and glazed.
 When enough pottery has been made and glazed to fill up the gas kiln we load up the kiln and cook 'em.